Visiting Cotehele: what you need to know

 The quay, estate and weir is open as normal.

-The toilets in the farm yard, by the house and on the quay are open from 10am-5pm and are sanitised regularly though the day.
+The toilets in the farm yard, by the house and on the quay are open and are sanitised regularly though the day.

-The house, mill, tea-room, play areas, Discovery Centre, Valley Garden and Prospect Tower remain closed for now.
+The house, mill, tea-room on the quay, play areas, Chapel-In-The-Wood, Discovery Centre, Valley Garden and Prospect Tower remain closed for now.

 Bringing a dog?